Study of AMG 509 in Participants With Metastatic Castration-Resistant Prostate Cancer

 Experimental: Part 3: AMG 509 IV Monotherapy in Earlier Lines of Treatment

-Part 3 will explore AMG 509 in participants with mCRPC who have received 1 prior NHT (may have been given for HSPC) and no prior taxanes (may have been given for HSPC).
-This dose expansion will be conducted to confirm safety, PK, and PD of AMG 509 at the MTD or RP2D determined in Part 1 dose exploration, and to obtain further safety and efficacy data and correlative biomarker analysis.
+Part 3 will explore AMG 509 in participants with mCRPC who have received no, or 1-2 prior NHTs (may have been given for hormone-sensitive prostate cancer [HSPC]) and no prior taxanes (unless administered in HSPC setting).
+This dose-expansion will be conducted to confirm safety, PK, and PD of AMG 509 at the MTD or RP2D determined in Part 1 dose exploration, and to obtain further safety and efficacy data and correlative biomarker analysis.

 AMG 509 administered as an IV infusion (Parts 1, 3, 4 and 5) or SC injection (Part 2).